Julio-Noe/model-quickstarter/README.md

 ## Datasets

-You can find pre-built datasets created using the model-quickstarter [here](https://databus.dbpedia.org/dbpedia/spotlight/spotlight-model).
+You can find pre-built language models in the [DBpedia Databus](https://databus.dbpedia.org/dbpedia/spotlight/spotlight-model).

+## Contribution

+The [DBpedia forum](https://forum.dbpedia.org/t/dbpedia-spotlight-how-to-help-improve-quality-of-multilingual-entity-extraction/785) describes some tasks needed to improve the language model building process.
+The main idea is to add more language models and/or improve the available models.

 ## Citation